QUASI-DEV/www/md/faq.md

 ### When is the DAO token sale?

-It will take place early 2016 and will last roughly a month.
+It will take place in early 2016 and will last roughly a month.
 There is no defined timeframe besides "Soon".
 If you'd like to be notified once things are ready, please sign up to our [mailing list](/dao.html).

 ### How much will each DAO token cost?

-1 ETH for 100 tokens.
+1 ETH for 100 DAO tokens.
 This was chosen arbitrarily based on community feedback as the [DAO smart contracts](https://github.com/slockit/dao) are flexible enough to accept any denomination.
 Token will be divisible just like ether.

 ### How many DAO token will be created?

-There will be as many tokens as there are purchases.
+There will be as many DAO tokens as there are purchases.
 The total volume of purchases defines the total volume of tokens.
-If 2,000,000 tokens are purchased, then there will be 2,000,000 tokens created, no more, no less.
+If 2,000,000 ethers are sent to the DAO, then there will be 200,000,000 tokens created, no more, no less.

 ### What will be the minimum purchase

 There will be no arbitrary minimum - the smallest purchase will therefore be 1 wei + gas cost of the transaction on the Ethereum network.
-Token are divisible just like ether.
+DAO tokens are divisible just like ether.

 ### Will anyone hold 'premined' tokens?